 Community Regional Medical Center (CRMC) is a large general hospital in Fresno that is a 100-year-old not-for-profit provider and the largest supplier of adult health care services in the Central Valley.
 It is the central teaching hospital of UCSF Fresno and offers more than 100 residency positions in several specialties.
 CRMC is the major training site for rotations in Consultation-Liaison and Emergency Psychiatry.

 At the base of the Veterans Affairs Central California Health Care System is their Fresno-based general hospital, a major teaching institution of UCSF Fresno.
 The psychiatric services at the VA consist of an inpatient service, outpatient service, inpatient and outpatient chemical dependency programs, a dual diagnosis day treatment program, and behavioral medicine/consultation-liaison services.
 The VA is a major training site for the psychiatric inpatient and outpatient rotations as well as for the medicine and neurology rotations.
-VA faculty are involved in the VA Central Institutional Review Board based in Washington, DC.

 University Psychiatry Associates (UPA) is a joint venture between UCSF Fresno and the Central California Faculty Medical Group (CCFMG) and is a University Center of Excellence.
 This private outpatient clinic located on the CRMC campus serves as the primary longitundinal training site for psychiatry residents at UCSF Fresno.

 Community Behavioral Health Center is a 61-bed acute care facility and a major inpatient training site for the residency.